DeSinc/SallyBot/README.md

 Press F5 to build it and run and see what happens (it should work first try)

-It has a line of code to reply to any message it sees, feel free to remove this after testing the bot is up and running (CTRL + F "Hello!!")
+It has a line of code that is currently commented out to reply to any message it sees.
+Remove the slashes if you want to activate this line of code to test if the bot works in your server.
+Feel free to remove this line of code entirely after testing the bot is up and running.
+(CTRL + F "Hello!!" to find that line and use/remove/change it however you like.)

-If it doesn't idk lmao.
-Google will be your greatest ally in this battle. have fun

 ## AI Text Generation with Dalai Alpaca